Dilandds/motion_detector/README.md

-2. To capture a image after vision is stable for some period of time
+2. To check the stablility for some period of time -

 count if text signal is not changed